ISO 15118

-ISO 15118 Road vehicles -- Vehicle to grid communication interface is a proposed international standard defining a vehicle to grid (V2G) communication interface for bi-directional charging/discharging of electric vehicles.
+ISO 15118 Road vehicles -- Vehicle to grid communication interface is an international standard defining a vehicle to grid (V2G) communication interface for bi-directional charging/discharging of electric vehicles (EVs).
 The standard provides multiple use cases like secure communication, smart charging and the Plug & Charge feature used by some electric vehicle networks.

 Overview

 ISO 15118 is one of the International Electrotechnical Commission's (IEC) group of standards for electric road vehicles and electric industrial trucks, and is the responsibility of Joint Working Group 1 (JWG1 V2G) of IEC Technical Committee 69 (TC69) together with subcommittee 31 (SC31) of the International Organization for Standardization's (ISO) Technical Committee 22 (TC22) on road vehicles.

 ISO and IEC began working together on the standard in 2010, and a Plug & Charge section was released in 2014.
 No automakers had a productive implementation of the standard by 2018.

-V2G-PKI

-ISO 15118 communication can be secured by a TLS connection between EV and electric vehicle supply equipment (EVSE).
-For the use case Plug&Charge this is even mandatory.
-The norm describes how a needed "V2G-PKI" (vehicle to grid - Public Key Infrastructure) needs to be set up.
-Hubject provided already in 2018 the first productive V2G-PKI and the related ecosystem for EU and US.
-The only productive certificate authority for a V2G-PKI is currently operated by Hubject.
-Several other companies declared work on a V2G-PKI solutions among which CharIn and Gireve.
-Nevertheless, charge station operators and automakers can also handle the certificates if they are based on the ISO15118 standard.